 The second phase opened up the API for the preference to all apps, and Apple made a point of implementing it in all of their default apps.
 This also helps that “pro” use case where their file manager no longer blinds them when switching apps, but also means other apps from third parties can follow suit and help make a more accessible, environment-matching, and aesthetically consistent experience for users.

-macOS does not force a dark style on any apps by automatically switching out the system theme rendering—instead, app developers are expected to respond to the setting and alter their app UI as they see fit.
-Technically apps can completely ignore it, but user pressure encourages developers to support the latest features and not blind users when switching apps.
+macOS does not force a dark style on any apps by automatically switching out the system theme rendering underneath existing apps—instead, app developers are expected to build their apps against the latest libraries which has automatic dark style support, or to respond to the setting and manually alter their app UI as they see fit.
+Technically apps could completely ignore it, but user pressure encourages developers to support the latest features and not blind users when switching apps.

-The end result on macOS: a very consistent system with a few standout light third-party apps, but those are quickly disappearing as developers get on board.
-Light websites are a larger issue, but Apple is working to help resolve that with new web standards that are being implemented in Safari, Chrome, Firefox, and underlying web engines like WebKit and Blink.
+The end result on macOS: a very consistent system with a few standout light third-party apps, but those are quickly disappearing as developers get on board and build their apps against the latest version of macOS.
+Light web content is a larger issue, but Apple is working to help resolve that with new web standards that are being implemented in Safari, Apple Mail, Chrome, Firefox, and underlying web engines like WebKit, Gecko, and Blink.

 Windows 10 looks a bit messier than macOS due to its wide use of multiple toolkits, but the idea is largely the same to macOS.
 A user can set a dark style preference, and that’s enabled in the system UI plus “modern UI” apps by default (since it was a supported feature of that toolkit from day one).
 Some apps with the older Windows toolkit (like Explorer, their file manager) also hook off that preference and render themselves in a dark style.
 Other apps like Firefox, Chrome, and Edge also hook off of that preference and—just like on macOS—use the new web standards to let web pages render in a dark style as well.